reactjs/rfcs/text/0000-custom-events.md

 </Form>
 ```

-## Niche cases 2: Imperative event API
+## Additional considerations 2: Imperative event API

 Following the scenario above, notice that in the example where the validation logic is wrapped by the consumer of the `Form` component, I used some arbitrary ref reference (so to not imply that the ref has to come from anywhere in particular).
 However, it may be practical or beneficial to allow events to expose an imperative API.
 This can reduce the need for refs in some cases, where you just need to perform some imperative action during the event.
 For example, in native events, we can do things such as `evt.target.focus()`.
 Following this, it may be useful to allow exposing an imperative API in custom events, where component developers can expose an abstract API for performing some action in the event.

-### Example 1: (Building on the last Form example) Wrapping default validation logic in a form
+### Use case example 1: (Building on the last Form example) Wrapping default validation logic in a form

-The scenario for this example builds on top of the scenario for "Niche cases 1: Form component with validation behavior on submit.".
+The scenario for this example builds on top of the scenario for "Additional considerations 1: Form component with validation behavior on submit.".
 As showed in the proposed solution for the problem, the developer has to access some ref to perform the validations after some async process.

-### Example 2: Moving focus to some abstracted element
+### Use case example 2: Moving focus to some abstracted element

 Another example is needing to move focus to some element abstracted by a component.